Telemedicine, or providing medical services remotely through telecommunication technology, has changed the healthcare landscape.

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) is a federal law protecting the privacy of an individual’s personal health information, while at the same time allowing certain relevant parties to access to the same information so as to enable the provision of health services.

-One such example is insurance companies that may need to view health information of a patient in order to reimburse the cost of treatment.
+One such example is insurance companies that may need to view a patient’s health information to reimburse treatment costs.

 The law or specifically HIPAA offers a set of guidelines and requirements in terms of how patient information should be kept private.
 Specifically in regard to telehealth or information stored on digital platforms, there are two main guidelines to consider: